Totoyoshi

 What should a first-timer know about Totoyoshi?

 Totoyoshi is a kappo restaurant built around a counter in an atrium, with seafood sourced from the chef's family fish shop.
-The menu runs wide rather than fixed, so you can pick across multiple dishes rather than surrendering to a set progression.
-It holds a Michelin Plate for 2025, meaning it has been recognised for cooking quality without the star-driven booking pressure.
-Pearl rates the reservation difficulty as Easy, so you do not need to plan months ahead.
+The menu runs wide rather than fixed, so you can pick across multiple dishes rather than follow a set progression.
+It holds a Michelin Plate for 2025, recognising cooking quality without the star-driven booking pressure.
+Pearl rates reservation difficulty as Easy, so you do not need to plan months ahead.

 Can I eat at the bar at Totoyoshi?

 The entire format is counter-based: Totoyoshi is a kappo restaurant, meaning the counter is the dining room, not an add-on.
-You sit facing the chef's workspace in an atrium setting, which places you closer to the action than a table-service room would.
+You sit facing the chef's workspace in an atrium setting, closer to the action than in a table-service room.
 This format suits solo diners and pairs particularly well.

 What should I order at Totoyoshi?